ShalemSamRaj/next-neon-starter/README.md

 ## Purpose of choosing this stack

 I chose this stack because it combines the best of modern web development tools.
 Next.js is a powerful framework for building React applications with features like server-side rendering and API routes.
 Using Auth.js makes handling authentication straightforward and secure, which is crucial for any application.
-Prisma is the rising star when it comes to relational databases.
+Prisma is the rising star when it comes to relational databases which i used here as my ORM.

 I decided to use Neon because it’s a serverless relational database, meaning it automatically scales with demand and I don’t have to manage the server.
 This makes it a great choice for projects where you want to minimize infrastructure management.
 Neon offers the flexibility and reliability of a traditional relational database like PostgreSQL, but with the ease of a serverless setup.